karuppiah7890/opensource/ideas/sound-seeker-clone/research.md

 case they should no go and contribute to open standards and be part of the open standards w3c community and then do research and insert their company's name as a plug.
 Not sure if that's okay.

+All this is about a solution for the web, though I'm fine with a local solution too!
+Without the Internet, and not complex solutions.
+Let's see.
+I mean, we could still host services in a closed small network.
+I was just thinking if it's possible to do it all without any external backend services.
+Let's see!